-Companies and Solicitations Not

-Subject to Mandatory Universal Proxy

-Requirements.
-As proposed, neither

-investment companies registered under

-Section 8 of the Investment Company Act of

-1940 nor business development companies as

-defined under Section 2(2)(48) of the

-Investment Company Act of 1940 would be

-subject to the universal proxy rules.
-Because
+Companies and Solicitations Not Subject to Proposed Mandatory Universal Proxy Rules.
+As proposed in the 2016 Proposing Release, neither investment companies registered under Section 8 of the Investment Company Act of 1940 nor business development companies as defined under Section 2(2)(48) of the Investment Company Act of 1940 would be subject to the universal proxy rules.
+However, the SEC now seems to be revisiting this issue.
+The Reopening Release contains a series of questions regarding the applicability of the Universal Proxy Proposal to funds and whether there should be differentiations in the proxy contest context between open-ended funds, registered closed-end funds and business development companies and other registrants.

-foreign private issuers and companies with

-reporting obligations only under Section

-15(d) of the Securities Exchange Act of 1934

-are not subject to US proxy solicitation rules, they also would not be subject to the proposed universal proxy rules.
+Because foreign private issuers and companies with reporting obligations only under Section 15(d) of the Securities Exchange Act of 1934 are not subject to US proxy solicitation rules, they also would not be subject to the proposed universal proxy rules.

 The proposed amendments would not apply to solicitations exempted under Rule 14a-2(b), including, for example, solicitations in which a person is not seeking a proxy and does not furnish or request a form of revocation, abstention, consent or authorization and solicitations limited to a maximum of 10 persons.
 The proposed amendments also would not apply to solicitations that are not related to the election of directors.
-In addition, universal proxy would not apply to a dissident's consent solicitation to remove directors and replace them with nominees of the dissident, where written consents are solicited to take action without a meeting.
+In addition, universal proxy rules would not apply to a dissident's consent solicitation to remove directors and replace them with nominees of the dissident where written consents are solicited to take action without a meeting.